-6.1 Scheduling
+5.1 Scheduling

-6.1.1 Types of Schedulers
+5.1.1 Types of Schedulers

 Operating systems often utilize two types of schedulers: a long-term scheduler (also known as an admission scheduler or high-level) and a short-term scheduler (also known as a dispatcher).
 The names suggest the relative frequency with which these functions are performed.
+In this class when we talk about scheduling, we generally mean short-term scheduling.
+We also make some simplifying assumptions when talking about scheduling algorithms: one process per user, one thread per process, and that processes are independent of one another.
+The algorithms we will look at were developed in the 1970s when these assumptions were more realistic.
+A research problem today is how to relax these assumptions.